mdw1982/MJournal/README.md

 #### Issues

 * 03/17/2024 - when writing to the user's crontab the a new line is created before the entry when writing to the crontab.
 If this is the first entry in the user's crontab the cron job doesn't happen.
+* 03/24/2024 - searching entries, when they're presented on the screen the dates are from the oldest to newest.
+This might be a sorting issue, but the bigger issue is that while the entry presented is in the right month some appear in the wrong year.
+I discovered this while searching for something in the entries and found something I knew was in the wrong year.